ms2data/ms2-quick-start/README.md

 ## Prerequisites

 Prior to starting this guide, you'll need to have an MS2 admin set up an organization for you to use on the MS2 platform.
-Additionally, you'll need to get the .vsix file that is used to install the MS2 VS Code extension.

 The MS2 experience is built around the open-source semantic modeling language [Malloy](https://www.malloydata.dev/).
 The MS2 developer tools will assist you as you write Malloy code, but it's still helpful to have a basic understanding of the language.
 The [Malloy documentation](https://docs.malloydata.dev/documentation/) provides a good introduction and serves as a great reference resource.

-## Install the MS2 VS Code Extension (VS Code or Cursor)
+## Install the MS2 VS Code Extension

-1. Open VS Code and navigate to the Extensions view (Command+Shift+X).
+1. VS Code and navigate to the Extensions view (Command+Shift+X).
-2. Drag the extension ".vsix" file onto the Extensions view.
+2. Search for "MS2" and install the extension.
+3. [Temporary] Find the Malloy extension and click "Switch to Pre-Release Version".

+*NOTE: the extension mostly works with Cursor, but it has not been fully tested in Cursor and some features may not work.*

 ## Building a Package